Property Accounting Policy

 - Adding additional square footage to an existing building.

 - Remodeling an existing building, including floor covering, etc.

-- A completely new heating, cooling or plumbing system.
+- Installing a completely new heating, cooling or plumbing system.

 - Extending wiring or plumbing to an area previously without such.

 - Replacements or repairs that maintain or restore a building are not capitalized.

 Depreciation is calculated by the straight-line method (i.e., an equal amount of the original cost per year over the life of the asset).

 For cost recovery purchases, depreciation is calculated from the day of acquisition to the day of disposal.